ionides/531w22/syllabus.md

 Statistical computing background:

 * We carry out data analysis using R. There is no formal R prerequisite, but we will be working with R extensively and so you should allow extra time for this course if you are new to R programming.
-If you are not familiar with [Introductory R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) then it is helpful to have some background in Python or a similar language to learn R fairly easily.
+If you are not familiar with R then it is helpful to have some background in Python or a similar language to learn R fairly easily.
+The R Core Team's  [Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) may be useful for review or study.
+Another resource is the [Tutorial Introduction to R by King, Field, Bolker and Ellner](https://kingaa.github.io/R_Tutorial/).

 -----------